Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Can directors set up a workplace pension even if they’re exempt?

-Is there a limit to how much I can contribute before paying tax?
+Is there a limit to how much I can contribute into a pension before paying tax?

 You can receive tax relief on private pension contributions that are worth up to 100% of your annual earnings if they’re within this threshold, which is either given automatically, or you’ll need to make a claim depending on which pension scheme you’re with.